UW-Hydro/bmorph/docs/evaluation.rst

     PB = 100\% * \frac{\Sigma_{i=0}^{n}(P_i - O_i)}{\Sigma_{i=0}^{n}O_i}

-Percent Bias preserves direction like MBE, but aims to describe relative error instead of finite error.
-PB is often used when analyzing performance across sites with different magnitudes that are only a matter of scale.
+Percent Bias preserves direction like MBE, but aims to describe relative error instead of absolute error.
+PB is often used when analyzing performance across sites with different magnitudes.
 Because direction is preserved, the issue of positive and negative biases canceling out arises again here like in MBE.

 Kullback-Leibler Divergence (KL Divergence)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^